yanggrui/PWCRep/README.md

 # PWCRep
-This is a MATLAB toolbox for eigendecomposition-free sampling set selection for graph signals.
+This is a MATLAB toolbox for Piecewise-constant Representation and Sampling for bandlimited graph signals.
 For details, please refer to the following papers:

 Guangrui Yang, Qing Zhang, and Lihua Yang, "Piecewise-constant Representation and Sampling of Bandlimited Signals on Graphs," IEEE Transactions on Signal and Information Processing over Networks, revised.